-NOTE 2: Step 8 can occur at any time following step 6, and prior to step 10 depending on the conditions to proceed with the file transmission.
+NOTE 3: Step 8 can occur at any time following step 6, and prior to step 10 depending on the conditions to proceed with the file transmission.

-10. The MCData client receives the file delivered over MBMS
+10. The MCData clients receive the file delivered over MBMS.

-11. If losses occurred during the file delivery over MBMS, the MCData client may download the missing parts using the procedures defined in subclause 7.5.2.3.
+11. If losses occurred during the file delivery over MBMS, the MCData clients may download the missing parts using the procedures defined in subclause 7.5.2.3.

-Editor's note: Whether any enhancements are required on MCData-FD5 are FFS.

-NOTE 3: If the file is not successfully received over MBMS, e.g. due to a poor MBMS reception quality, the media storage client of the MCData client(s) can download the file using the procedure defined in subclause 7.5.2.3.
+NOTE 4: If the file is not successfully received over MBMS, e.g. due to a poor MBMS reception quality, the media storage client of the MCData client(s) can download the file using the procedure defined in subclause 7.5.2.3.

 12. The MCData clients, after a successful reception, initiate a MCData download completed report for reporting file download completed, if requested by the user at MCData client 1.